Here are ten movement ideas.

 Relax your low back:

-- Lay on the ground, pull one/two knees into your chest
+- Lay on ground, pull one/two knees into chest

-- Slowly release your low back towards the ground
+- Slowly release low back towards the ground

-- Make the exhale slightly longer than the inhale
+- Make exhale slightly longer than the inhale

 - Breathe slowly through nose (10-20x)

-Do a minute of each and finish all in ~ten minutes, or pick a few.
+Do a minute of each and finish all in ~ten minutes, or pick 2-3 and keep it short.
 Everyone's body, space and movement preferences are unique.
+Adapt, as needed.